HelloRicky/Posting-Status-Gadgets/README.md

 # Posting-Status-Gadgets
-A windows gadget to monitor monthly posting bills
+A windows gadget to monitor and keep track of monthly billing process for Eutility